Mikrotik router bandwith management tutorial

 Most Relevant Content

 MikroTik is one of the most popular routers in computer networking.
-It is said that no office or ISP company cannot go a single day without MikroTik router.
-MikroTik router is also a popular router to any network administrator because MikroTik router is easily maintainable with graphical user interface software named winbox than other routers.
+It is said that no office or ISP company cannot go a single day without MikroTik Router.
+MikroTik Router is also a popular router to a network administrator because MikroTik Router is easily maintainable with graphical user interface software named winbox than other routers.
 A lot of services are available in MikroTik router to run a network smoothly.
 Among these services, Bandwidth Management Service is the most popular service in MikroTik Router.
 It is said that MikroTik Router is mostly used because of its Bandwidth Management service.
-As most of the offices or ISP companies are now using MikroTik router for their user bandwidth management, it will be so beneficial for you to know the proper bandwidth management system with MikroTik router.
-So, this article is designed to show you the proper and simple way to manage internet bandwidth of any office or ISP company with MikroTik router.
-The module or service which is used to manage bandwidth in MikroTik Router is Queues.
-Maximum bandwidth can be controlled with Queues but it is not always possible to provide fixed bandwidth to the users because bandwidth is always shared.
-For example, [...]
+As most of the offices or ISP companies are now using MikroTik Router for their user bandwidth management, it will be so beneficial to know the proper bandwidth management system with MikroTik Router.
+So, this article is designed to show the proper way to manage internet bandwidth of any office or ISP company with MikroTik Router.
+MikroTik Queue The module which is used to manage bandwidth is MikroTik Queue.
+Maximum bandwidth of any user can be controlled with MikroTik Queue.
+But it is not always possible to provide fixed bandwidth to the users because bandwidth is always shared.
+For example, you have assigned [...]

 READ MORE »